YazheneS/priority-based-network-trafficing/PROJECT_HANDOFF_REPORT.md

 > snapshots are already pushed (see Phase 1 completion above).
 Person A
 > has no new Phase 2 tasks unless the team decides a re-run is needed.

-- **Person A (Yamica):** ~~Run the full automated experiment~~ **DONE.**
+- **Person A (Yamica): Two tasks:**

+  1. ~~Run the full automated experiment~~ **DONE.**
      `results/table1_summary.csv` is Table I for the report.
 OVS snapshots are in `results/ovs_snapshots/` — read the README there before referencing any counter values in the report.
+  2. ~~Dashboard live verification~~ **DONE.** Confirmed during a `run_all.sh` run: dashboard shows live per-tier metrics via WebSocket, and the on/off toggle visibly changes measured throughput/jitter in real time.
+Two bugs found and fixed in the process (cherry-picked from `dashboard-fix` branch by Yamica):- `dashboard/backend/server.js`: metrics read error now returns last known good state instead of wiping the display (lastMetrics cache)`automation/experiment_runner.py`: removed `-u` flag from iperf3 server startup (was rejecting TCP connections); increased server startup wait from 1s to 3s for stability
 - **Person B (Tanishka):** ~~Review `results/ovs_snapshots/`~~ **DONE.**
   All 6 snapshots (engine-off/on x 3 trials) verified against actual files.
   Engine-off: no `set_queue` action on any trial.
 Engine-on: `udp:5000->Q0`, `ip->Q1`, `tcp:5201->Q2` consistent across all 3 trials.
 Cumulative counter interpretation correctly documented.
 Full doc:
   `docs/person-b-phase2/verification.md`.
-- **Person C (Monica):** Two tasks:

-  1. ~~Capture a batch of fresh traffic samples not used in training and run `automation/eval_classifier.py`~~ **DONE.** Results in `results/phase2_eval_report.txt`.
+- **Person C (Monica):**  ~~Capture a batch of fresh traffic samples not used in training and run `automation/eval_classifier.py`~~ **DONE.** Results in `results/phase2_eval_report.txt`.
 288 fresh balanced samples (96/class): **97.6% overall accuracy**.
 Besteffort 1.00/1.00/1.00, Bulk 0.989/0.938/0.963, Realtime 0.941/0.990/0.964 (precision/recall/F1).
 7 misclassified: 6 bulk→realtime,
   1 realtime→bulk, 0 besteffort errors. sklearn version note: model
   was trained on 1.9.0, evaluated on 1.4.1 — results are valid but note for reproducibility.
-  2. ~~Dashboard live verification~~ **DONE.** Confirmed during a `run_all.sh` run: dashboard shows live per-tier metrics via WebSocket, and the on/off toggle visibly changes measured throughput/jitter in real time.
-Two bugs found and fixed in the process (cherry-picked from `dashboard-fix` branch by Yamica):
-     - `dashboard/backend/server.js`: metrics read error now returns last known good state instead of wiping the display (lastMetrics cache)
-     - `automation/experiment_runner.py`: removed `-u` flag from iperf3
-       server startup (was rejecting TCP connections); increased server startup wait from 1s to 3s for stability

 > **STATUS: COMPLETE** — Phase 2 closed.
 All three members done.
 > Person B and Person C: move to Phase 3.